Nursing Career

 Normal (push through): Feeling overwhelmed, making minor mistakes, being slow, feeling incompetent sometimes

-Red flags (address immediately): Unsafe staffing consistently, bullying or harassment, lack of any support, ethical violations, severe mental health impact
+Red flags (address immediately): Unsafe staffing consistently, bullying or harassment, lack of any support, ethical violations, severe mental health impact.
+NCLEX

 You’ve Got This